 Tamora has self-published three books entitled "Thy Kingdom Come: Living A Life of Dominion, Power and Authority", "Reflections of the Heart-Cliffhanger Series" and "Kwik Steps: Proposal Preparation and Grantwriting Formats: A Step-By-Step Guide" .
 She is currently working on two books entitled "The Non-Profits Guide to Funding Opportunities" and "Greatest Love: Cliffhanger Series 2".

 She has a compassionate heart for ministry ready and willing to give her best to God and to His people.
 Tamora was called to the ministry to preach the Gospel in 2000, where she began to operate as a Minister and Intercessor of Prayer.
-Tamora is Vice President of Talitha Cumi Ministries (17 Yrs.) that offers outreach services to young girls and women (12-up).
+Tamora is Vice President of Talitha Cumi Ministries (over 17 Yrs.) that offers outreach services to young girls and women (12-up).
 The outreach services include: one-on-one mentoring, workshops, retreats and career/craft activities.
 Over the years, she has been invited to speak at different events for various churches and non-profit organizations.
 For the past 8 years, she has served as one of the ministry/pastoral leaders at The Bridge Network International, Inc. that focuses on uniting different ministries together to do a greater work for the Kingdom of God.
-Tamora is pursuing her Master's degree in Pastoral Counseling at Liberty University (Online).